 A range of heart rate monitor training guides written by some of the most respected trainers and coaches with vast experience using HRM’s.
 We have been selling heart rate monitors since 1999 and it’s quite alarming how many people have them but simply do not know how to use them.
 All of the books on sale below are designed and written with one aim in mind, to help you get the very best training benefit from your new HRM.
-There’s no point in having a £350 HRM on your wrist, if you have no idea how to set up training zones, or how long to spend in different HR bands, or how to calculate your MaxHR, your threshold heart rate, your zone 4 heart rate, your recovery HR zone etc.
+There’s no point in having a £350 HRM on your wrist, if you have no idea how to set up training zones, or how long to spend in different HR bands, or how to calculate your MaxHR, or determining your threshold heart rate, your zone 4 heart rate, your recovery HR zone etc.

 If you want to browse a range of heart rate training guides, please have a look at the titles below currently on offer from Amazon in the UK.
 If you want to get a bit more information, please carry on down the page to take a peek at our latest reviews of some of the VERY BEST in HRM Training Guide Books.

 If you would like to read some FREE online Heart Rate Monitor Training Guides, please consider the following quality resources (these links occasionally change, please let us know if the do not go anywhere, thank you.

 - MacMillan Cancer – Half Marathon Training Guide